Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-requirements.rst

 For accessing the DCCN HPC cluster, you will need the following:

-* a valid DCCN user account, see :ref:`obtain_cluster_account`.
+* a valid DCCN account, see :ref:`obtain_cluster_account`.
-* connection to the DCCN Trigon network via the office wired network or wirelessly with eduVPN (full trigon access), see :ref:`access-external-eduvpn`.
+* a computer connected to the DCCN Trigon network via the office wired network or with the eduVPN (full trigon access), see :ref:`access-external-eduvpn`.

 .. _access-external-eduvpn: